AkashRajpurohit/AkashRajpurohit/README.md

-## <div align="center">Hi, I'm Akash Rajpurohit — a software engineer building some real stuff.</div>
+## <div align="center">👋🏼 Hi, I'm Akash Rajpurohit — a Software Engineer 👨‍💻</div>

 *Software Engineering is something which coincides with my passion and hobby.
-Always up for a discussion on softwares, business and other opportunity. ✌💖*
+Always up for a discussion on softwares, business and other opportunity. ✌*

 - 💻 I’m currently doing [leetcode-september-challenge](https://github.com/AkashRajpurohit/leetcode-september-2020-challenge)